 What Goofus Collectors Look for Today

 Collectors pay more to own pieces made for special occasions or to commemorate a World’s Fair or another event than other nondescript examples.
 They also look for complete sets such as a large berry bowl with matching smaller bowls.
 The prize of the Goofus collector, however, could very well be an oil lamp complete with glass shade and matching base.
 Of course, Goofus glass in all shapes and forms in great condition with very little paint wear will bring a much better price than pieces with considerable loss to the finish.

 It’s also important to note that collectors frown upon repainting Goofus glass.
 This is another case in the vast world of antiques where restoration will diminish the value of a piece entirely rather than enhancing it.
 If the paint is almost worn off a piece of Goofus glass and you find it to be totally unsightly, it’s better to remove it entirely rather than trying to repaint it.

 How to Care for Goofus Glass

 To avoid additional paint loss, handle Goofus glass as little as possible.
 Clean only the clear glass side of your pieces by wiping them carefully with a damp cloth to avoid washing away additional paint.
-Never put Goofus pieces in the dishwasher unless the glass is already completely void of paint, and even then sparingly to avoid glass sickness (etching that causes irreversible cloudiness).
+Never put Goofus pieces in the dishwasher unless the glass is already completely devoid of paint, and even then, do so sparingly to avoid glass sickness (etching that causes irreversible cloudiness).

 Lastly, don’t store your glass in attics or other storage facilities subject to temperature extremes or risk having the paint becoming even more brittle and easy to chip away.